alanwsmith/bitty/content/_release-notes/roadmap.md

 text value from a template after running substitutions over it.

-- TODO: Renamed `data-uuid` to `data-bittyid` to namespace and prevent collisions with anything else the wants to use `data-uuid`

-- TODO: Added ingestion of functions from the module js files into `this.api.fn`.
-If there are naming collisions the order last one in the chain of `[@ config.tag_name @]`, `window.bittyFunctions`, module function exports wins.

 - TODO: Investigate: Added a `disconnectedCallback()` to clean up anything that can be removed when a component is removed.